 Fair maps are the foundation of a representative democracy.
 Gerrymanderers wish to create an unrepresentative legislature.
-The counter to gerrymandering is a fair map where the political party distribution of likely representatives matches the party distribution of voting behavior in the state.
+The counter to gerrymandering is a fair map where the political party distribution of likely representatives matches the party distribution of the state's voters.
 This redistricting criterion was recently codified in the Ohio State Constitution.